INDIVIDUAL ATTACHMENT-BASED THERAPY

 Ignore signs that you need more support than what you’re currently getting

-Want to pull away when you feel too vulnerable or exposed
+Want to attack, pull away, or shut down when you feel too vulnerable or exposed

 Loop through painful, unchecked stories in your head about what’s happening in the relationship